 - the person’s cars, including registration details

-- the names and address of anyone else involved, as well as how often they come around and what activity you’ve seen between them, such as exchanges of cash or packages
+- the names and address of anyone else involved, as well as how often they come around and what activity you’ve seen between them (e.g. exchanges of cash or packages)

 - what drugs they’re dealing and how you know what they look like or how they’re packaged

-- What times of the day or night do these person/s come around.
+- what times of the day or night these people come around.